 Georgia’s Green Industry is playing a critical role in helping the state’s economy recover from the COVID-19 pandemic.
 The University of Georgia, through a CARES Act grant, assembled a webinar series to deliver timely information and sponsored no-cost access to professional development opportunities to help businesses and employees safely enhance their capacity and resilience, while meeting increased consumer demand with a healthy, well-trained workforce.

 A self-paced certification program with print and online resources designed for managers and technicians in the landscape business.

 A self-paced certification program with print and online resources designed for professionals employed in the retail garden center industry.

-An online subscription to employee training videos, developed in cooperation with industry leaders and endorsed by professional organizations.
+An online subscription for employee training videos, developed in cooperation with industry leaders and endorsed by professional organizations.
 (Available in English and Spanish.)